Meet Pando, Methuselah, and More of the World’s Oldest Trees—Right Here in the West

 Where to view: Hoyt Arboretum in Portland, Oregon

-*Drive-thru sequoia fans, take heart: there are still two standing tunnel-trees in the West: the Chandelier Tree in Leggett, CA, and a (dead, but still standing) tunnel tree in Tuolumne Grove in Yosemite National Park.
+*Drive-thru sequoia fans, take heart: there are still two standing tunnel-trees in the West: the Chandelier Tree in Leggett, CA, and a (dead, but still standing) tunnel tree in Tuolumne Grove in Yosemite National Park, pictured at the head of this article.

 Another Living Fossil: Gingko, the Maidenhair Tree